 The Ancient Magic of Machu Picchu and Cusco

-The ruins lacing the Inca Trail do not bundle themselves only within the confines of Machu Picchu but rather they swiftly voyage through the passageways and mountainous terrain until they rest in the similarly majestic Cusco.
-The city of Cusco, or the Imperial City, although lacking in the peculiar existence of ancient villages placed on tall peaks, still carries the magic of neighboring wonder Machu Picchu.
-Cusco, with its unmistakable South American charm, boasts a touch of European influence.
-Filled with top international (and Peruvian) cuisine, a busy nightlife, coffee shops galore and a town plaza mimicking a potential scene for a Bond movie, the bustling city still cherishes a slow-paced vibe.
-Whether you opt to stay as close to the mountain as possible or choose to dabble in the offerings of Cusco’s city center, enchanting details throughout the region should not be missed.
-Getting out of the city to enjoy the excursions is a common and fairly easily task among visitors whether you plan to trek the famous mountain top or explore various portions of the unknown yet equally as spectacular Inca Trail, or just take in the grandeur of Machu Picchu.
+The ruins lacing the Inca Trail do not lie only within the confines of Machu Picchu but rather they voyage through the Sacred Valley and mountainous terrain until they rest in wonderfully majestic Cusco.
+The city of Cusco, or the Imperial City, although lacking in the existence of ancient villages placed on tall peaks, still carries the magic of neighboring Machu Picchu.
+Cusco is known for its unique charm.
+Filled with top Peruvian (and international) cuisine, coffee shops, a bustling nightlife, and a town plaza, the city still cherishes a slower pace.
+Whether you opt to stay as close to Machu Picchu as possible, or choose to dabble in the offerings of Cusco’s city center, enchanting details throughout the region should not be missed.
+Traveling from the city to enjoy the surrounding beauty is fairly easy, whether you plan to trek the Sacred Valley and explore various portions the spectacular Inca Trail, or just take in the grandeur of Machu Picchu.

-If you are looking to dive into the amenities surrounding Cusco, Inka Trail Expedition Peru is a popular award-winning excursion company that offers an array of choices in nearby areas including several locations of the Inca Trail.
-What’s more is that the expeditions also practice a sustainable approach with a “Leave No Trace” enforcement.
+If you are looking to dive into the terrain surrounding Cusco, Inka Trail Expedition Peru is a popular, award-winning excursion company that offers an array of choices in nearby areas, including several locations of the Inca Trail.
+What’s more is that the expeditions also practice a sustainable approach, with a “Leave No Trace” enforcement.

 Plaza de Armas is the beating heart of the town center of Cusco.
 The pulse of the plaza extends to neighboring restaurants, shops and bars and even features daily music and Peruvian dancing among those feeling the rhythm of each beat.
 Historically, the plaza marks the exact center of the Inca Empire.
 Put it on your list and spend a good chunk of your time meandering throughout the plaza.